udidol/add-whatsapp-button/README.md

 ### Method 2
 1. In your WordPress dashboard, go to Plugins > Add New
-2. Search for "Add WhatsApp Button"
+2. Search for "Add Chat App Button"
 3. Find this plugin in the search results and click on "Install", and then "Activate".

 ## Frequently Asked Questions

 - I see there is a setting for limiting the display hours for the WhatsApp button.
 What timezone does the plugin use for this setting?

-*Add WhatsApp Button* uses Javascript to check the time on the client's device.
+*Add Chat App Button* uses Javascript to check the time on the client's device.
 So it will be displayed/hidden according to the set time in each client's timezone.